-During early March 2022, I had a chance to visit beautiful Maldivian islands Thoddoo and Madivaru of Alif Alif Atoll, from where the beatiful night skies were visible as well.
-Enjoy some of my images I took over this Earth’s paradise.
+In early March 2022, I had a chance to visit the beautiful Maldivian islands Thoddoo and Madivaru of Alif Alif Atoll, from where the beautiful night skies were visible as well.
+Enjoy some of the images I took over this Earth’s paradise.